bt909/imap-mailstat-exporter/README.md

 [![publish](https://github.com/bt909/imap-mailstat-exporter/actions/workflows/publish_latest_oci_image.yaml/badge.svg)](https://github.com/bt909/imap-mailstat-exporter/actions/workflows/publish_latest_oci_image.yaml)
  [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-This is a prometheus exporter which gives you metrics for how many emails you have in your INBOX and in additional configured folders.
+This is a prometheus exporter which gives you metrics for how many e-mails you have in your INBOX and in additional configured folders.

 Connections to IMAP are only TLS enrypted supported, either via TLS or STARTTLS.